openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 ### Open Questions [optional]

-This is where to call out areas of the design that require closure before deciding to implement the design.

 1. the default list of authorized service accounts and users needs to be kept in sync for each OCP version.
-A missing item in the list should be easily noticable as affected components fail to start.
+A missing item in the list should be easily noticeable as affected components fail to start.
 Nevertheless, we need to make an e2e test that will flake for each component under control plane and critical namespaces until each "important" pod is marked as "reviewed".

 2. When a service account or a user is no longer needed in the authorized list we need to keep at least one release for deprecation.
 The same holds for a service account or user renaming.
 Both the old and the new name must be kept in the list until the deprecation period is over.